Kings and queens, knights, magicians, scoundrels, dwarfs, giants, dragons, witches, eunuchs, heroes, liars, and more.

 I did have my share of good fortune, though.
 I met Steve and Brit Loncar on the tour, a father and daughter team from Canada.
 We all hit it off and since I was traveling solo, they both kindly volunteered to take photos of me at various places.
 It’s a travel writer’s dream to NOT have to use our selfie stick!
 And those of you who have been reading my travels know that one of my favorite parts of traveling is meeting really nice people, like the Loncars.

-A word of recommendation…..it can be get very hot in Dubrovnik, so be sure to bring water, sunscreen, and a hat.
-Also, there are a LOT of stair-climbing to get up to the top of the wall as well the fort, so wear suitable footwear.
+A word of recommendation…..it can get very hot in Dubrovnik, so be sure to bring water, sunscreen, and a hat.
+Also, there is a LOT of stair-climbing to get up to the top of the wall as well the fort, so wear suitable footwear.